google/tracing-framework/docs/addons.md

 ### Panels

-Extensions can add any number of panels to the tab bar in the UI.
+Addons can add any number of panels to the tab bar in the UI.
 Panels have their own iframes and can contain any content, such as custom scripts or stylesheets.